Wilfred/the_end_times/README.md

 Pidigits tests numeric performance for arbitrary sized integers.

+GHC does really well here as it uses GMP underneath.
+Go's impressive performance is due to some of the math/big library being written in assembly.

 | Language | Implementation | Time/seconds |
 |----------|----------------|-------------:|
 | Common Lisp | SBCL | 11.635 |